GoogleCloudPlatform/click-to-deploy/k8s/sonarqube/README.md

                 sed -n /\\/$APP_INSTANCE_NAME-sonarqube/s.pods\\?/..p):/opt/sonarqube/data ./
 ```

+it is not necessary to backup data folder it will be downlnoaded by application
+from database.

 ## Backing up PostgreSQL

+All configuration and data about projects stored in database.
 This shell script will create `postgresql-backup.sql` dump of all DB in PostgreSQL.

 ```shell